 Further Reading: Acquisition and Refinance Examples

-We hope the examples we provided above helped explain how mezzanine financing can work in certain cases.
-But if you would like to dive deeper into the uses of mezzanine financing, check out the examples below.
+We hope the above examples helped explain how mezzanine financing can sometimes work.
+But if you want to dive deeper into the uses of mezzanine financing, check out the examples below.

 Acquisition Example: Nancy is under contract to purchase a neighborhood shopping center for $2 million and has a lender lined up to provide $1.4 million (70%) for the first mortgage.
 For Nancy to complete the purchase, she will need $600,000 (the remaining 30%) in cash.